Publications

 Livestock are often viewed as a liability when it comes to food safety on farms.
 However, they are also key to making farms function more as healthy ecosystems.
 Livestock can be used in agroforestry systems for clearing weeds, controlling insects and pests, scratching and digging to prepare ground for planting, spreading and cycling nutrients through excretion, and cleaning up fallen nuts and fruits.
 Learn more about managing risks in this guide.

-Do you have a question about adding trees to your land?
+Do you have a question?